Canon SX420 vs Olympus E-3

 It is notable that the SX420 offers wifi support, while the E-3 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Olympus E-3 (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-3 was succeeded by the Olympus E-5.
+Both the SX420 and the E-3 have been discontinued, but can regularly be found used on eBay.
+The E-3 was replaced by the Olympus E-5, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.